aperturerobotics/controllerbus/README.md

 # Controller Bus

-> Declarative configuration for concurrently executing controllers.
+> Modular Go application framework with concurrent control loops.

 ## Introduction

 [![asciicast](https://asciinema.org/a/418275.svg)](https://asciinema.org/a/418275)

-Controller Bus is a framework for declarative configuration, dynamic linking, and separation of concerns between application components.
+ControllerBus is a framework for modular Go applications.

 Applications are built with concurrently executing Controllers that communicate over a shared bus (either in-memory or **networked** with IPC) using Directive